Contributing to Cassandra

 • Micro-benchmarks - micro-benchmarks implemented with JMH framework

-• CQLSH tests - CQLSH tests are Python tests written with the Nose test framework.
+• CQLSH tests - CQLSH tests are Python tests written with the pytest test framework.
 They verify the CQLSH client that can be found in the bin directory.
 They aim at verifying CQLSH specific behavior like output formatting, autocompletion, parsing, etc).

 • Python distributed tests - Python distributed tests are implemented on top of the PyTest framework and located outside the main Cassandra project in the separate repository apache/cassandra-dtest.
 They test Cassandra via CCM verifying operation results, logs, and cluster state.
 Python Distributed tests are Cassandra version agnostic.
 They include upgrade tests.